Syex/mvp_with_dagger/README.md

 Recently I was looking for an example how to make my `Presenters` survive an `Activity` recreation when a configuration change occurs.
 All examples that I found were using `Fragments`, looked way too complicated or didn't use `Dagger`.
 So I decided come up with my own solution and setup this project, so it may help other people.

 ## The problem
-My project structure was built in a way, that a `Presenter` was coupled to it's view lifecycle.
+My project structure was built in a way, that a `Presenter` was coupled to its view lifecycle.
 I did directly use `Activities`, so the `Presenter` was destroyed once the `Activity` was destroyed.
 That was fine for my project.
 Then I got to a point where I needed to run a long network operation.

 On a button click the `Presenter` subscribed to an `Observable` that would perform the network operation.
 The `Presenter` updated the `View` with the progress.
 So far it worked.
 But on a screen rotation the `Activity` was recreated and therefore the `Presenter`, too.
 The new instance knew nothing about the progress.